oddkiva/sara/README.md

 platforms or low-power devices...
 However I do want to point out that *Sara* can offer the following:

-- On CUDA platforms, some of my CUDA implementation are a good start and even better than OpenCV.
+- On CUDA platforms, some of my CUDA implementations are a good start and even better than OpenCV ones.
-- For low-power devices, the Halide CPU backend provide a good start and we just need to optimize the scheduling code for non desktop architectures.
+- For low-power devices, the Halide CPU backend provides a good start and we just need to optimize the scheduling code for non desktop architectures.

 Time has flown.
 Years after years I try to keep the library alive but things happen a lot slowly.